 Are Your Mornings Stressful?

-If you have children and you have ever attempted to leave the house, you will know that it is easy task.
+If you have children and you have ever attempted to leave the house, you will know that it is not an easy task.
 When it comes to busy mornings, whether you are taking the children to school or child care, maybe heading off to work yourself, getting everyone fed, dressed and out of the door with everything that they need can be pretty stressful.
-Here is a list of time saving tips to make your mornings run smoothly.
+Here is a list of time-saving tips to make your mornings run smoothly.

 Organise Uniform For The Week On The Weekends

 When sorting through your mountains of laundry on the weekend, consider a different way of putting things away.
 Rather than sorting clothes into categories (socks together, trousers together etc), consider sorting clothing into complete outfits foe each day.
 Not only will this save putting things away, then having to gather the items together the night before, but it will help your child become more independent.
 My children each have their clothes organised into days, which we do together each weekend for the coming week.
 Each morning, they know that they have to put on everything that has been allocated for that day.

 Remember, every minute that you save every morning is an extra minute that you can spend in bed.

 Organise Everything The Night Before

 Make sure that every single thing that you need for the morning is packed and prepared.
 That needs to be EVERY SINGLE THING.
 There is no time to waste in the mornings looking for a stray sock and hunting for things like this can waste valuable minutes.
 So make sure that these things are ready in the evenings;

 - All items of clothing for every member of the family, including yourself.

 - Bags and other items needed for the coming day